AzureCAT-GSI/DropWizardOnAzure/README.md

     </system.webServer>
     </configuration>
     ```

-    This will tell the Azure API App service environment to run our jar application rather than Tomcat or another servlet engine.
+    This will tell the Azure API App service to run our jar application rather than Tomcat or another servlet engine.
 This is because DropWizard packages Jetty and all other necessary components in the application jar file.

 1. In the Azure portal, create a resource group to contain your API app.
 Open the Resource group blade by clicking `Resource groups`:
     ![image](./media/2016-11-15_12-33-25.png)